BFA Thesis Project

 The BFA thesis project consists of:

-- regularly scheduled meetings with the thesis project mentor over two semesters
+- regularly scheduled meetings with the thesis project faculty mentor over two semesters

-- substantial festival-ready television or cinematic work (nature and length of the project to be determined in consultation with thesis project mentor)
+- a substantial festival-quality project (nature and length to be determined with faculty mentor)

-- public screening/presentation and defense of project to a three-member thesis committee
+- a public screening/presentation and thesis defense of project to faculty mentor and committee

 BFA Proposal Application